microservices-api/kubernetes-microprofile-lab/README.md

     ![Images Repository](images/images_repo.png)

-# Part 2: Deploy Open Liberty and CouchDB Helm charts
+# Part 2: Deploy Liberty and CouchDB Helm charts

 You can use ICP Dashboard to deploy Helm charts into your Kubernetes cluster through the Catalog page.
 In addition, you can use Helm command line tool to install a Helm chart which we will do in this part of the lab.